iiitkottayam/attendance-firebase/README.md

 ## Credentials

-- Cannot be revealed :(
+- Cannot be revealed ( test accounts are disabled for now )

 ## Demonstration